Engee documentation

 Negative direction

-Out of the deadband and decreasing.
+Out of the zone of insensitivity and decreases.

 This table shows the output values under the following initial conditions: Deadband width = 2 and Initial output = 5.

-Output value Condition
+Output value Status

 5

-input + 1
+Input + 1

 output < 4

-input − 1
+Input − 1

 output > 6